IBM-Bluemix-Docs/watson-starter-kits/deploy-starter-kits/index.md

         ```
         {: pre}

-1. At the command line, go to your starter kit directory and run the following command to login to your IBM Cloud account with your IBM Cloud username and password.
+1. At the command line, go to your starter kit directory and run the following command to log in to your IBM Cloud account with your IBMid.

     ```bash
     bx login